Symbolic Recovery of Differential Equations: The Identifiability Problem: Conclusion

 \section{Conclusion}

-Even though the non-uniqueness of PDEs is a vital issue for physical law learning applications,\textemdash{}to the best of our knowledge\textemdash{}it has never been adressed in the literature, apart from Rudy et al. \cite{Rudy2017DatadrivenDO}, see Example~\ref{ex:kdv-equation}.
-Furthermore, Rudy et al. \cite{Rudy2017DatadrivenDO} were only able to resolve the non-uniqueness problem for one specific equation because they knew in advance which equation they wanted to learn.
-That motivated us to theoretically address the question: When does a continuously differentiable function $u$ solve a unique PDE of the form $F(u_{\alpha^1},...,u_{\alpha^k})=\frac{\partial^n u}{\partial^n t}$, where $F:\R^k\rightarrow\R$ belongs to a specific function class?
+Although the non-uniqueness of governing equations is a well-addressed problem in the classical parameter estimation setting and it is even more important for modern approaches for the symbolic recovery of differential equations which search an even bigger space of equations, this problem has\textemdash{}to the best of our knowledge\textemdash{}never been addressed in this context in the literature apart from \citet{Rudy2017DatadrivenDO}, see Example~\ref{ex:kdv-equation}.
+Furthermore, \citet{Rudy2017DatadrivenDO} were only able to resolve the non-uniqueness problem for one specific equation because they knew in advance which equation they wanted to learn.
+This motivates the theoretical investigation of the question: When does a function $u$ solve a unique PDE of the form $F(u_{\alpha^1},...,u_{\alpha^k})=\frac{\partial^n u}{\partial^n t}$, where $F:\R^k\rightarrow\R$ belongs to a specific function class?

-Contrary to our question, standard PDE literature asks if a function is the unique solution of a PDE.
-Thus, by the nature of the problem we are apprehending a completely new field, which implies that we require completely different branches of mathematics than the ones commonly used in standard PDE literature.
-To tackle the uniqueness question we exploit techniques from other mathematical fields such as algebra, algebraic geometry and analytic geometry.
-These tools enabled us to prove uniqueness statements for the most important classes of PDEs.

-As we kept the theory for PDEs as general as possible, we could directly apply it to different classes of ODEs in Section~\ref{sec:uniqueness-of-odes}.
-This section can also be seen as a guideline on how to obtain uniqueness statements for special cases of PDEs/ODEs.
-The considerations in Section~\ref{sec:non-autonomous-2nd-order-ode} show how complicated achieving uniqueness for non-autonomous ODEs and PDEs becomes.
-This implies that one has to restrict the class of functions $F$ that explicitly depend on $t$ and $x$ in a physically meaningful way to achieve uniqueness.

-Besides developing a theoretical understanding of the uniqueness issue, one of the goals is to make the theory useful for applications.
-Thus, we aimed for proving criterions which are numerically possible to verify.
-Section~\ref{sec:numerical-tests} provides an overview of algorithms available for practitioners who want to ensure that they learned the unique PDE.
-These algorithms were then verified in Section~\ref{sec:experiments}, which also supports our theoretical results from the previous sections.

-With this paper we built the foundation for theoretical research in physical law learning, a field which has so far only been driven by practical applications.
-In future work we aim to extend these uniqueness results to larger sets of PDEs.
-Furthermore, we intend to add also existence results to build a proper base for any theoretical study of physical law learning, such as its robustness and computability.
-Hopefully, these insights not only foster our understanding of physical law learning but also help to derive more powerful and more reliable physical law learning algorithms in the future.
+We address this question by proving necessary and sufficient conditions for various classes of differential equations, which foster our understanding of the uniqueness problem and can also be assessed numerically to bring immediate value to practitioners.
+These results also reveal how seldom one can expect to achieve uniqueness, showing the importance of a thorough analysis.